microsoft/vscode-azurefunctions/README.md

 out this [deployment tutorial](https://code.visualstudio.com/tutorials/functions-extension/getting-started) to get started with the Azure Functions extension.

-## We've Moved!

-You will now find us by clicking in the new Azure view container instead of the file explorer.

 ## Prerequisites

 Follow the OS-specific instructions to install the [Azure Functions Core Tools](https://docs.microsoft.com/azure/azure-functions/functions-run-local):